0v3rride/PYPara/README.md

 # pypara
-Python script that parses .yara files
+A quick and dirty Python script that parses .yara files